-COICOP (Classification of Individual Consumption According to Purpose) is an international classification of consumption goods and services.
+ECOICOP (European Classification of Individual Consumption According to Purpose) is an European version of the international classification of consumption goods and services, COICOP.
+ECOICOP is more detailed than COICOP.

 2.3 Sector coverage

 The household sectors purchase of goods and services in Denmark and foreigners purchase of goods and services in Denmark.